mavlink/qgc-user-guide/en/SetupView/tuning_px4.md

 1. Repeat the maneuver, tilting with larger amplitudes at each attempt.
    If the vehicle can stabilise itself within 2 oscillations at ~20 degrees move to the next step.
 1. Repeat the same maneuvers but on the pitch axis.
-   A above, start with small angles and confirm that the vehicle can itself within 2 oscillations before increasing the tilt.
+   As above, start with small angles and confirm that the vehicle can itself within 2 oscillations before increasing the tilt.

 If the drone can stabilize itself within 2 oscillations it is ready for the auto-tuning procedure.

-If not, see the [PX4 User Guide > Autotuning > Troubleshooting](http://docs.px4.io/master/en/config/autotune.html#troubleshooting)
+If not, see the [PX4 User Guide > Autotuning > Troubleshooting](http://docs.px4.io/master/en/config/autotune.html#troubleshooting).

 ### Auto-tuning procedure